Mary-Anne Martin, President

 Sofia Lacayo Remy, Associate

 Sofia joined MAM/FA in 1996.
 Born in New York, Sofia spent her early childhood in Nicaragua before moving with her family to Miami when she was five.
 In 1995 she graduated from Duke University with a degree in Art History.
 During her senior year she curated an exhibition at the Duke University Museum of Art entitled Patriá: Contemporary Nicaraguan Painting.
 The exhibition and catalogue were so well received that a benefactor donated the funds to take the show to the Teatro Rubén Darío in Managua, Nicaragua.
-This was the first public exhibition of art since the end of the Nicaraguan revolution and its arrival evoked deep patriotic emotions in a country that hidden its artistic side for almost 15 years.
+This was the first public exhibition of art since the end of the Nicaraguan revolution and its arrival evoked deep patriotic emotions in a country that had hidden its artistic side for almost 15 years.

 Lynn Harrison Bump, Director of Computer Services